Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 As a counted thread stitch, work in vertical rows from top left.
 Bring needle out and holding thread down with left thumb, insert needle into same space and bring it out again two threads down.
 Draw through the loop already made and insert needle in to same loop as shown.
 Chain stitch as a filling stitch leaves two threads between each row.

 A free embroidery stitch.
-Chained feather stitch - click to enlarge
+Chained feather stitch

 Start at top, working down between two parallel lines.
 Bring thread through at left and make a chain stitch slanting towards the centre.
 Tie this down with a stitch about the same length as the chain, also slanting inwards.
 Bring needle out again at right side, just below the bottom of chain stitch, and make another chain stitch slanting towards centre.
 Tie this down in the same way as previous stitch.
 Continue in this way.